 05/06 - Coventry make an offer of £80,000 for Wyn Davies.
 Harvey is adamant that he does not want to sell although it is believed that the Board (disappointed by his goal return) will sell at the right price.
 Coventry manager Noel Cantwell says "Newcastle want more money but we are not finished yet".

-07/06 - New coach David Smith outlines his plans for the season ahead [EC]
+07/06 - New coach David Smith outlines his plans for the season ahead in the Evening Chronicle.

 10/06 - Harvey refutes weekend newspaper reports that Sheffield Wednesday have tabled a bid for Davies.

 12/06 - The Council is pushing for a meeting in early July to try and resolve their differences over the ground redevelopment.
 Councillor Arthur Grey states that the council "feel it's essential that something concrete is done NOW and for that reason I want Newcastle United to meet us round the table".
 The council believe that the club are deliberately prevaricating because, with the lease running out in 1970, they believe that the public indignation would put the Council on the back foot.
 The club claim that the cost of the council plans (£3.5 million, of which the club may have to pay 66%) is prohibitive.